ISCOUTB/AS-monitorias/README.md

 ## Community

-[moodle.org][1] is the central hub for the Moodle Community, with spaces for educators, administrators and developers to meet and work together.
+[moodle.org][1] is the central hu for the Moodle Community, with spaces for educators, administrators and developers to meet and work together.

 You may also be interested in: